 Start by arranging a meeting with the borrower via traceable means such as email or chat apps to discuss the debt repayment.

 Clear verbal communication about the debt before issuing a written notice may motivate the borrower to take action.
 Emphasize the possible consequences of nonpayment, including the enlistment of a debt collector, potential damage to their credit ratings, and future borrowing difficulties.

 If the borrower is a close friend or family member struggling with debt, consider suggesting credit counseling.

 If having a conversation about the loan doesn’t result in repayments, you may need to resort to written warnings.
-The following two letters give the borrower a little more time to repay the amount owed, while providing them with a clear written warning about the actions you will be taking to enforce the terms outlined in the promissory note.
+The written warnings provide clear notice about the actions you will take to enforce the promissory note’s terms.